mramshaw/Docker/README.md

 ## Terminology

-I had been using Docker for a couple of years when I was asked what was the difference between a __container__ and an __image__.
-And to be honest, I had completely forgotten (it's like being asked whether you start walking with your right foot or your left - most people just do it).
+I had been using Docker for years when I was asked what was the difference between a __container__ and an __image__.
+And to be honest, I had completely forgotten (it's like being asked whether you start walking with your right foot or your left - most people just do it.
+Or which came first, the chicken or the egg?).
 So, in case someone tries to trick ___you___ with this question, here is my definition:

 > A Docker __container__ wraps one or more Docker __images__ into an invisible
 > box with everything needed to run an application.